 This prohibition against sexual harassment applies equally to co-workers, supervisory personnel and to non-employees admitted to college premises.
 Violation of this policy or the Hesston College Policy Statement on Sexual Harassment will result in disciplinary action.

 Formal and Informal Responses to Sexual Harassment.
 If appropriate or whenever possible, the recipient should make clear to the offending party that the behavior in question is offensive.
-If the offensive behavior continues, the recipient should report the incident(s) by filing a complaint with the vice president of Student Life.
-The vice president of student life will then report the incident(s) to the Student Development Committee.
-In the case that the vice president of Student Life is the recipient or the offending party, the recipient should file his or her complaint with the Student Development Committee.
+If the offensive behavior continues, the recipient should report the incident(s) by filing a complaint with the vice president of Student Development.
+The vice president of Student Development will then report the incident(s) to the Student Development Committee.
+In the case that the vice president of Student Development is the recipient or the offending party, the recipient should file his or her complaint with the Student Development Committee.